romacas01/strideupcodingtest/README.md

 This is a very simple application that retrieves the information about parks from the National Park Service

+*How to install and run the application*

+1- Fetch the project into your local environment;
+2- Import the project to any IDE of your preference;
+3- Run the CodingexerciseApplication.java class

 How did you decide which technologies to use as part of your solution?

-I decided to build the application on SpringBoot, because it is the JAVA framework I am most familiar with, also is is very easy to set up.
+I decided to build the application on SpringBoot, because it is the JAVA framework I am most familiar with, also it is very easy to set up.
-I also decided to use Spring Data JPA on the repository layer since it is very simple and reduces the amount of boilerplate code that needs to be written by just implementing the interface
+I also decided to use Spring Data JPA on the repository layer since it is very simple and reduces the amount of boilerplate code that needs to be written by just implementing the interface.

 Are there any improvements you could make to your submission?